shashi/Patchwork.jl/README.md

     p("How are you doing today?"))
 ```

-`Elem`s objects are immutable and have the `children` and `attributes` fields that are immutable vector and immutable hash map respectively.
+`Elem` objects are immutable, they have `children` field which is an immutable vector and an `attributes` field which is an immutable hash map.
 There are some operators which you can use to add properties or elements to another without explicitly constructing a new `Elem`.

 The `&` operator can set attributes
 ```julia